Write a letter!

-I am writing to you in order to add my voice to those calling for the return of criminal profiler Frank Black from the Fox television series Millennium in a movie event.
+I am writing to you in order to add my voice to those calling for the return of criminal profiler Frank Black from the Fox television series Millennium in a television event.

-Frank Spotnitz, co-executive producer for the series, summed up Millennium’s enduring appeal by saying, “Millennium was about the darkness in the world, the darkness that Frank Black was trying to protect his family from, but that was inside of him as well.
+Frank Spotnitz, one time co-executive producer for the series and now executive producer of Amazon’s The Man in the High Castle, summed up its enduring appeal in the book by saying, “Millennium was about the darkness in the world, the darkness that Frank Black was trying to protect his family from, but that was inside of him as well.
 And the world now… has become so much more overtly dark and evil and frightening.
 The mood and ideas that were in Millennium have become more real and vivid to everyone, sadly.
 So, I do think it’s even more in keeping with the times in which we live.”
-Lance Henriksen, eager to resume the role of Frank Black and an active supporter of the campaign, highlighted the unique appeal of Millennium, explaining, “I just think there is a place for us that is so poignant now… It’s much morepoignant now than ever.”
+Lance Henriksen, eager to resume the role of Frank Black, highlighted the unique appeal of Millennium, explaining, “I just think there is a place for us that is so poignant… It’s much more poignant now than ever.”

 Indeed, 2016 is a particularly poignant year to fans of Millennium as it also marks the twentieth anniversary of the series’ debut, and, far from having an expiration date built into its concept with the turn of the millennium, its key themes, including those of millennial prophecies that underpin religious extremism, are even more resonant then ever.
 The combination of its considerable crossover appeal with The X-Files—one of Carter’s ideas is for a “cross-pollination” between the two series—and its integrity in its own right is irresistible.